programister42/param-notes/development-log.md

 ## Quick Notes

+- **ALWAYS read this development log for context before starting any work**
 - User prefers simple solutions over complex ones
 - Keep this log focused on AI context, not project management
 - Track which AI models work best for different tasks